 For instance, in the 1910 Census record,

-If Magdalena had a sibling aged 13 who does not appear in this document, that would represent negative evidence.
+If Magdalena had a 13-year-old sibling who does not appear in this document, that would represent negative evidence.
 Researchers would expect a 13-year-old to appear in this document.
-Negative evidence doesn’t have any connotation other than we expected siblings to appear, but they do not.
+Negative evidence doesn’t have any connotation other than that we expected siblings to appear, but they do not.
 Further research might reveal what happened.

 To learn more about analyzing your sources, check out this blog post from my colleagues at Family Locket or watch this video by my friend James Tanner.